About the Fellowship

-Applicants must have a zeal for all things technology and have taken some relevant classes in law school on technology-related subjects such as data privacy, cybersecurity, cyber-surveillance, copyright, or mobile applications.
+Applicants must have a zeal for all things technology and have taken some relevant classes in law school on technology-related subjects such as data privacy, cybersecurity, cyber-surveillance, AdTech, FinTech, EdTech, copyright, or mobile applications.
 Experience working with a technology company, privacy or civil liberties organization, or relevant regulatory agency is a plus.
 Although the Firm does some copyright-related work, candidates solely interested in IP issues are discouraged.

 ZwillGen Fellows work closely with ZwillGen attorneys on a variety of cutting edge and legally challenging Internet privacy, security, e-commerce, and surveillance issues.
 We provide counseling to our clients but also assist with litigation, FTC and State AG investigations, and data breaches.
 Because ZwillGen Fellows wear a variety of hats, we are looking for someone that is not only able to provide high-quality legal analysis in a concise and cogent manner, but also someone who is motivated and enthusiastic and embraces a fast-paced and lively environment.
 A good sense of humor and a desire to work hard and have fun are a must.
 Fellows are expected to engage in client development, speaking and writing engagements, blogging, teaching, marketing, assisting with development of firm forms and precedent materials, and generally helping out around the firm.
 In addition to drafting blog posts, Fellows who are interested in completing a substantial writing assignment (either a law review article or significant journal article) are provided with the resources and support to do so.